powsybl/pypowsybl-jupyter/docs/user_guide/network_explorer.md

 ![network-explorer MAP tab](/_static/img/network_explorer_3.png)

 The 'Network map' displays the network's substations and lines on a map.
 The map is empty if the network does not contain geo data.
+Please note that substation's and line's IIDM extensions are only available in PyPowSyBl starting from v1.5.0; With earlier versions of PyPowSyBl the map would be empty, too.

 By clicking on a substation, a list with the substation's voltage levels appears.

 ![network-explorer MAP tab VLs list](/_static/img/network_explorer_4.png)